SoftwareAG/c8y-docs/content/cockpit/using-widgets-bundle/modifying-widgets.md

 ### To modify a widget {#to-modify-a-widget}

 Widgets can only be modified if the dashboard/report is in edit mode.
-To enter edit mode click either on **Edit widgets** or **General settings** in the top menu bar.
+To enter the edit mode click either **Edit widgets** or **General settings** in the top menu bar.

 By dragging the arrows on the bottom right corner of a widget, you can resize a widget.